Center for Global and Area Studies (CGAS) is both a hub for global

 beyond, is critical to our success", the CGAS provides opportunities for

-the rigorous study of Africa, Asia, Europe, the Islamic World, Latin America and the Iberian Peninsula, and transnational and global issues in general.
+the rigorous study of Africa, Asia, Europe, the Islamic World, the Jewish diaspora, Latin America and the Iberian Peninsula, and transnational and global issues in general.

 Center houses cross-disciplinary programs that train students in the